HomerReid/meep_adjoint/docs/index.rst

 given performance specifications.

-.. admonition:: Wait, *what* exactly does the module do again?
+.. admonition:: Wait, *what* exactly does the package do again?

         If that was a bit vague, we can be more specific about precisely what :obj:`meep_adjoint` does.
 Consider a typical design problem